redcountryroad/OSCP-shortsheet/README.md

 Things to be on look for:
      - Visit all URLs from robots.txt.
      - Default credentials for software
+     - Can I manipulate the URL to give me access to an account/directory I shouldn’t have?
+     - Any valuable information in the source code (Ctrl+U)
      - SQL-injectable GET/POST params
      - LFI/RFI through ?page=foo type params
      - LFI: